SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 ## Installation
 1. Install the latest version of [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400).
-2. Install the latest version of [Pet's Enhanced Mod](https://www.nexusmods.com/stardewvalley/mods/24026) on [Nexus Mods](https://www.nexusmods.com/stardewvalley).
+2. Install the latest version of [Pets Enhanced Mod](https://www.nexusmods.com/stardewvalley/mods/24026) on [Nexus Mods](https://www.nexusmods.com/stardewvalley).
 3. To install a content pack, unzip it into the `Mods` folder.
 4. Run the game using SMAPI.